MicrosoftDocs/powerapps-docs/powerapps-docs/user/track-your-progress-with-dashboard-and-charts.md

 ---
 # Track your progress with dashboards and charts

 A dashboard is made up of a collection of easy-to-read charts and graphs that provide visual representation of filtered app data.
-The interactive charts and graphs on a dashboard display important data that gives you a 360 degree view of your business and helps you to understand key performance indicators (KPI).
+The interactive charts and graphs on a dashboard display important data that gives you a 360-degree view of your business and helps you to understand key performance indicators (KPI).

 Dashboards are available for all record types.
 Charts are available on the Dashboard page, Grid page, Associated Home page, and on Edit Form page.